Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Ideation is very important for product development.
 Usually, it’s handled via Documents and Whiteboards.
 For example, you use Google Docs and Miro.
 In the ideal world, you store ideas, brainstorming sessions, and feature specs in a single place.
 It’s great to have the whole product vision connected to plans and features.

 🦐 Unfortunately in Productboard this area is very limited.
-You even can’t insert images into feature description!
+Documents are pretty poor and unpleasant to use.

 💪 Fibery focuses on ideation deeply.
 You can create collaborative feature specifications and collaborative Whiteboards.
 Editing capabilities are quite powerful, you can comment inline, insert whiteboards, and links to other entities into specifications.